Spherical Convolutional Neural Networks: Stability to Perturbations in SO(3): Conclusions

-The stability of the Spherical CNN to rotation diffeomorphisms (Def.~\ref{def:rotationDiffeomorphism}) is inherited from the stability of spherical convolutions.
-The inclusion of nonlinearities in the processing pipeline affects the stability constant.
-In particular, we consider nonlinearities that are Lipschitz, as defined next.
+We proceed to consider general structure perturbations instead of fundamental rotation operations.
+The stability of Spherical CNNs to diffeomorphism perturbations (Def.~\ref{def:rotationDiffeomorphism}) is inherited from that of spherical convolutional filters.
+The inclusion of nonlinearity in the architecture affects the stability constant.
+In particular, we consider the Lipschitz nonlinearity as defined next.

 \begin{definition}[Lipschitz nonlinearity] A nonlinearity $\sigma:\reals \to \reals$ satisfying $\sigma(0)=0$ is Lipschitz if there exists a constant $C_\sigma >0$ such that

 \end{definition}